-- 15.01 In lieu of holidays, employees shall receive a pool of one hundred and forty (140) holiday hours on January 1st of each year.
-Changes in the number of pooled holiday hours due an employee resulting from a change of schedule, separation from the Department, or for any other reason, shall be prorated. - 15.02 Pooled Holiday Leave may be used in one (1) hour increments in the same manner and with the same restrictions as vacation time, upon approval of the Communications
+- 15.01 In lieu of holidays, employees shall receive a pool of one hundred and fifty (150) holiday hours on January 1st of each year.
+It is understood that the pool of holiday hours is not tied to any designated Port holiday or a specific date.
+Changes in the number of pooled holiday hours due an employee resulting from a change of schedule, separation from the Department, or for any other reason, shall be prorated. - 15.02 Pooled Holiday Leave may be used in one (1) hour increments in the same manner and with the same restrictions as vacation time, upon approval of the Communications Supervisor.

-Supervisor.
 During the year, employees may request payment for their unused pooled hours, and such holiday leave cash-out (if requested by an employee) will occur twice (2x) per year, in the last paycheck of June and the last paycheck of December.
+Employees may request to cash-out up to a maximum of seventy (70) hours in the last paycheck of June.
+Employees may request to cash-out any remaining unused hours in the last paycheck of December.
 No pooled holiday hours may be carried over from year to year.